-How to clean a bathroom – get your bath and shower sparkling
+How to clean a bathroom – Bathroom cleaner – Bathroom cleaning tutorial

-How to clean a bathroom – get your bath, loo, shower and sink sparkling
+How to clean a bathroom – the easy way to get your bath, loo, shower and sink sparkling

 From lifting limescale from the taps to getting a high shine on your shower screen, these top tips will get your bathroom looking like new

+Want to know how to clean a bathroom?
 You can’t put it off any longer I’m afraid.
 It’s time to pull on the Marigolds and deep-clean the bathroom.
 Scrub every nook and cranny, and try some of our home-made cleaning solutions to make it really gleam.

 1. Clear the decks